sustainable-rails/sustainable-rails-dev/README.md

 It's here primarily to allow readers to follow along.

-![Image of People walking around a brutalist sci-fi city, digital art style, with the words "Sustainable Web Development with Ruby on Rails Dev Environment" printed on top](./SocialImage.png)
+![Image of People walking around a brutalist sci-fi city, digital art style, with the words "Sustainable Web Development with Ruby on Rails Dev Environment" printed on top](./SocialImage.jpg)

+**This image was [created almost entirely by DALL-E](https://declare-ai.org/1.0.0/creative.html), with me adding the text and doing some cropping**

 ## How to Use